strathausen/blog/articles/heroku-awk-pipes-in-colour.md

 end
 ```

-to something like this
+and change it to something like this

 ``` ruby
 display(colorize(chunk))
 ```

 Make sure you don't use the heroku logs anywhere else,
-where this modification may break anything.
+as this modification will break stuff.

 You may also want to modify the other occurence of the same
 condition a few lines further down to